-Co-Chair, HospitalityReal Estate & Land Useemail
+Chair, HospitalityReal Estate and Land Useemail

-As a firm with Southern California roots that has seen countless environmental challenges to commercial, residential, hospitality, education, stadium, retail mall, mixed-use and infrastructure projects, Manatt has earned a reputation for being able to help clients achieve their land entitlement and development objectives in some of the state’s most politically and environmentally sensitive areas.
+As a firm with Southern California roots that has seen countless environmental challenges to commercial, residential, hospitality, educational, stadium, retail mall, mixed-use and infrastructure projects, Manatt has earned a reputation for being able to help clients achieve their land entitlement and development objectives in some of the state’s most politically and environmentally sensitive areas.
 Our strong relationships with the California Coastal Commission and other regulatory bodies have been of particular benefit to developers of resort hotels and other recreational venues whose attraction to the state’s most pristine, scenic and enchanting areas inevitably raises environmental concerns.
 From sandy shore to brownfield site, Manatt’s land use, environmental and government lawyers have repeatedly demonstrated a keen ability to thread the regulatory needle in order to secure the multiple land use and site plan approvals required to execute large-scale projects.

-We Can Work It Out While bankruptcy filings in the hospitality space are down, loan modifications have become commonplace and are expected to remain so as banks continue to feel pressure from the regulators to unload bad commercial real estate debt.
-Manatt’s hospitality team has experience in loan workouts, partnership and joint venture restructures, repositioning issues, employee termination issues and renegotiation of supplier agreements.
+While bankruptcy filings in the hospitality space are down, loan modifications have become commonplace and are expected to remain so as banks continue to feel pressure from the regulators to unload bad commercial real estate debt.
+Manatt’s Hospitality team has experience in loan workouts, partnership and joint venture restructures, repositioning issues, employee termination issues and renegotiation of supplier agreements.

 Recent matters handled by lawyers in Manatt's Hospitality